apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 > This function is async!
 Don't forget the `await` keyword!

-With each invocation of the pageFunction, the scraper attempts to extract new URLs from the page using the Link selector and glob patterns/Pseudo-URLs provided in the input UI.
+With each invocation of the pageFunction, the scraper attempts to extract new URLs from the page using the Link selector and Glob patterns provided in the input UI.
 If you want to prevent this behavior in certain cases, call the `skipLinks` function, and no URLs will be added to the queue for the given page.

 Usage: